-As vaccinations rise and more cities reopen, public spaces are playing host to a new, work anywhere lifestyle.
+As vaccinations rise and more cities reopen, public spaces are playing host to a new, work mobile lifestyle.
 You may be missing the social aspect of working in an office, or maybe you focus better with some background activity.
 Whatever the reason, you may be considering spending a business day in a nearby cafe.
 But are you prepared?
 These tips will help when you’re working from a coffee shop.

 You’ll want to bring your work to a place that will have what you need to work successfully.
 Look for somewhere with a strong, reliable, and free Wi-Fi connection, bathrooms, plenty of outlets, space for you to spread out, and a level of background activity that fits your work style.
 Some coffee shops restrict how long you can stay, so look for places where you’ve maybe seen people set up for a day of work.
 Keep the comfort of the other customers in mind as well.
 For instance, if you’re planning on being in a meeting, pick somewhere you won’t be the only one talking.
 I used theinfatuation.com to find a guide to coffee shops in my area that are good places to work remotely.